Skip to content

 A simple wrapper that facilitates using ComfyUI as a stateless API, either by receiving images in the response, or by sending completed images to a webhook

 Download the latest version from the release page, and copy it into your existing ComfyUI dockerfile.
-Then, you can use it like this:
+You can find good base dockerfiles in the docker directory.
+There are also example dockerfiles for popular models in the SaladCloud Recipes Repo.

 RUN chmod +x comfyui-api